 Most 'natural' wines will not have been fined - but some of them can be a little too unfiltered, i.e. the winemaker has chosen to produce a wine that is cloudy and more 'interesting' on the nose and palate which may not be to everyone's taste - read my guide to natural wines for more information.
 The main problem is that the term natural wine is not defined and can be freely used by some less reputable winemakers.

 You may also think that organic and/ or biodynamic wine will be safe for vegans or for vegetarians.
 I have even read a couple of recent newspaper articles that suggest this is the case but they are doing a huge disservice to vegans for whom avoiding animal-based foods is not simply a dietary choice.

-I'll cover biodynamic wines at a later date but a common biodynamic practice is burying cowhorn in the vineyard - honestly - and this might also not be considered in line with vegan principles particularly if the cow had suffered in the process of losing its horn.
+I'll cover biodynamic wines soon but a common biodynamic practice is burying cowhorn in the vineyard - honestly - and this might also not be considered in line with vegan principles particularly if the cow had suffered in the process of losing its horn.
 Therefore organic or bio-dynamic wines may also not be suitable for vegans.

 And if you're thinking of moving towards beer or cider in order to avoid this issue, beware as beers and ciders may also not be vegan-friendly for similar reasons.